k4cg/matomat-service/maas-server/README.md

 0. Pull all go dependencies using `go get ./...`
 1. Create a sqlite3 db at the desired location using `sqlite3 matomat.db < schema.sql; sqlite3 matomat.db < initial_data.sql`
 2. Create SSL certificate data (public and private cert parts)
-3. Create a `config.yml` from `config.yml.template` and fill will real values
+3. Create a `config.yml` from `config.yml.template` and fill it with real values
 4. Run the server :-)

 ## Initial user info